 I couldn’t end this list without mentioning London’s most famous Christmas event.
-Every year, Hyde Park is transformed into a true Winter Wonderland with nearly everything on this list crammed into one spot.
+Every year, Hyde Park is transformed into a true Winter Wonderland.
+It has nearly everything on this list crammed into one spot.
 Oh, and add in some fairground rides too.
-There are market stalls, mulled wine and street food, ice skating, lights, and crowds as scary as a December Saturday on Oxford Street (go during the week if you can).
+There are market stalls, mulled wine and street food, ice skating, lights, and crowds as scary as a December Saturday on Oxford Street.
+Go during the week if you can.

 Meanwhile, Winterville, an alternative, and in some ways even better version of the winter festival has moved from Victoria Park to Clapham Common this year.
 Expect top-notch street food, ice skating, rides, a cinema, and even a 9-hole crazy golf, all in my beloved SW.

 We checked it out on its opening day last week and it won’t be the last time I’m stopping by this year.